sigasi/sigasi_insights/content/manual/rules/vhdl_version.md

 ---
-title: VHDL language version
+title: VHDL Language Version
 ---

-Sigasi Studio flags an error if a mismatch exists between the selected VHDL language versions of a project, [VHDL common libraries](/manual/libraries/#common-libraries) and individual design files.
+Sigasi Studio flags an error if a mismatch exists between the selected VHDL language versions of a project, VHDL [common libraries](/manual/libraries/#common-libraries), and individual design files.

 Applying the associated quick fix will upgrade the version of the project, or - if it's already set up correctly - it'll upgrade the version of the file with the outdated version.